BrianHwang/SageMaker/work-related.md

 do not ask BAU creaet daahboard, each project need to buidl dashbord for bau, i have doen for my eniter project and 3pp as well.

 BAU cost related dashboard.

+data scient user's view there capabilbity, using R only , sagemaker stuido support R ??
+BAU user's view, what is supproitng ? user adding, in AD ? depends on access secuirty model. tracking un-useal or high cumsompuion resource .. cost ..

+Glue :data enginieering feature enginnering, glue is more data engineering tool no longer BAU working on adding feature and tranformation..